Oliver115/TSOS---TS-Operating-System/README.md

 Project Description:
 Browser-based Operating System in TypeScript develped by Oliver Wilson

+Also created a Virtual 6502 that is based on this OS: https://github.com/Oliver115/tsiraM----Virtual-6502

 For latest version use 'iProjectF - Foxtrot' branch

 # Contributors and Collaborators